 If you want to find a job in a nursery, pre-school or out-of-school club use this website to search for jobs.

 Alternatively contact childcare settings in your area to discuss options for gaining experience (voluntary or paid work).
-Each local authority has an online directory of childcare settings in their area; visit Bournemouth, Dorset or Poole's Family Information Directories.
+Each council has an online directory of childcare settings in their area;

-If you need any more help contact your local authority.
+If you need any more help contact your council.